Modular Average and Weyl Anomaly in Two-Dimensional Schwarzian Theory

 \section{Modular Averaging}

-The sum over all geometries with asymptotic AdS$_3$ boundary condition is equivalent to summing over PSL(2, $\mathbb{Z}$)/$\mathbb{Z}$ group (or modular group) in the boundary theory \cite{Maloney:2007ud,Manschot:2007ha}.
+The sum over all geometries with the asymptotic AdS$_3$ boundary condition is equivalent to summing over PSL(2, $\mathbb{Z}$)/$\mathbb{Z}$ group (or modular group) in the boundary theory \cite{Maloney:2007ud,Manschot:2007ha}.
 Modular averaging includes the non-perturbative contribution.
 Because the torus partition function is one-loop exact \cite{Cotler:2018zff}, the averaging also has the analytical expression.
 Comparing the result with and without averaging helps examine the phase transition from the analytical solution. \\

 We first define the group SL(2, $\mathbb{Z}$) as 2 by 2 matrices over $\mathbb{Z}$ having determinant 1.
 In other words, the elements $a_1, b_1, c_1, d_1$ form a 2 by 2 matrix \bea